popsterrs/project-foshes-web/README.md

-A website for the unreleased game 'Project Foshes'.
+A website displaying in-game items and their information for the unreleased game 'Project Foshes'.

 https://project-foshes-web.vercel.app/items